Fourteenth Air Force: China Air Task Force

-Chennault was recalled to active duty in the USAAF on 15 April 1942 in the grade of Major General.
+Chennault was recalled to active duty in the USAAF on 15 April 1942 in the grade of Brigadier General.
 Chennault was told that he would have to be satisfied with command of a China Air Task Force of fighters and bombers as part of the Tenth Air Force.
 Its mission was to defend the aerial supply operation over the Himalayan mountains between India and China – nicknamed the Hump – and to provide air support for Chinese ground forces.
 Bissell had been promoted to brigadier general with one day's seniority to Chennault in order to command all American air units in China as Stillwell's Air Commander (in August 1942 he became commanding general of the Tenth Air Force).
 Friction developed when Chennault and the Chinese government were disturbed by the possibility that Chennault would no longer control combat operations in China.
 However, when Tenth Air Force commanding general Lewis Brereton was transferred to Egypt on 26 June, Stillwell used the occasion to issue an announcement that Chennault would continue to command all air operations in China.

 The CATF had 51 fighters in July 1942: 31 Curtiss 81A-1 (export Tomahawks) and P-40B Tomahawks, and 20 P-40E Warhawks.
 Only 29 were flyable.
 The 81A-1s and P-40Bs were from the original 100 fighters China had purchased for use by the Flying Tigers; the P-40E Warhawks had been flown from India to China in May 1942 as part of the 23rd Fighter Group, attached to the AVG to gain experience and provide continuity to the takeover of operations of the AVG.
 Both fighters were good medium-altitude day fighters, with their best performance between 15,000 and 18,000 feet, and they were excellent ground-strafing aircraft.

 The 11th Bombardment Squadron (Medium), consisting of the seven B-25s flown in from India, made up the bomber section of Chennault's command.
 These seven B-25C Mitchells were the remnants of an original 12 sent from India.
 Four were lost on a bombing mission en route and a fifth developed mechanical problems such that it was grounded and used for spare parts.